-Diane Lockhart Is Ready For Battle In 'The Good Fight' Trailer — VIDEO
+Diane Lockhart's Out For Blood In 'The Good Fight'

 It was a big bummer when the drama of The Good Wife came to an end in May, but when news of a spinoff series came to be, the sadness slowly melted away.
 And with the release of the first trailer for The Good Fight on Sunday, Dec.
 18, fans grew increasingly excited.
 The CBS All Access series looks to be a drama-heavy romp, with Christine Barankski reprising her role as the cunning lawyer, Diane Lockhart, and Game of Thrones' Leslie Rose playing a young lawyer, Maia Rindell, who gets involved in a financial scam that nearly ruins her reputation while also nearly bankrupting Diane, her godmother.
 After the women are kicked out of Lockhart & Lee, they join up with Lucca Quinn (Cush Jumbo) at a fancy law firm in Chicago.